 Next on the list of types of hedgehogs is the long-eared hedgehog or Hemiechinus auritus.
 The long-eared hedgehog is native to the Middle East, the Eastern Mediterranean and some arid areas of East Asia; it has a very wide range, but it always prefers moderate climates.

-The long-eared hedgehog is noted because of its long ears and short spikes, which it prefers to release and then flee, rather than curling up into a ball as a form of defense.
-It is really fast, much more than the common hedgehog.
+The long-eared hedgehog is noted because of its long ears and short quills.
+They generally prefer to release their quills and then flee, rather than curling up into a ball as a form of defense.
+They are very fast, much more than the common hedgehog.

 Indian long-eared hedgehog

 Although its name is very similar to the previous hedgehog, the Indian long-eared hedgehog or Hemiechinus collaris is very different.
 It inhabits the arid regions of Pakistan and Northwestern India.